NordicSemiconductor/asset-tracker-cloud-docs/docs/app/Index.rst

     * Approximate location using :ref:`nRF Cloud Location Services <app-cellgeolocation>` and other third-party providers
     * Battery voltage
     * Temperature
-    * ... and more

-* Managing the asset trackers
+* Managing the asset trackers, for example

   * Updating the real-time configuration
   * Upgrading the firmware overt the air (FOTA)
   * Deleting the asset tracker
-  * ... and more

 .. toctree::
    :titlesonly: